 In an age where security breaches are common, it is important to understand how to manage and safeguard your assignees personal information as outsourcing services to third parties continues.
 The session also helped attendees understand the current issues from country to country, including domestic US, on what can be done to adequately secure information that is passed within the supply chain in order to deliver and administer mobility services.
 The panel also discussed the General Data Protection Regulation (GDPR) and how this is relevant to all parties in the process: corporate client, RMC, or larger supply chain.
 The session concluded with an open discussion regarding a best practices approach to safeguarding assignee personally identifiable information (PII).

-"Hank did an excellent job of describing the new data laws in the UK in a way that all seminar attendees could understand.
-He stressed the importance of compliance for every service provider when assisting UK transferees." -Andrew Horvath, Dwellworks VP of Global Account Management
+"Hank did an excellent job of describing the new data laws in a way that all seminar attendees could understand.
+He stressed the importance of compliance for every service provider when assisting EU transferees." -Andrew Horvath, Dwellworks VP of Global Account Management

 The audience had questions about utilitizing APIs to transmit data, the rules for each specific service lines, and others.
 One question delt with the definition of an European Union "resident" versus a "citizen" (a US citizen on assignment in the EU, for example).
 The same rules apply for such cases!